zlthinker/zlthinker.github.io/blog/_posts/2017-01-02-Linux-commands.md

 docker create --name=<container-name> -it <image-name/ID>
-docker start <container-name/ID>	# start a existing container docker stop <container-name/ID>	# stop a running container docker exec -it <container-name/ID> bash	# log in the shell of the container
+docker start <container-name/ID>	# start a existing container docker stop <container-name/ID>	# stop a running container docker exec -it <container-name/ID> bash	# log in the shell of a container docker rm <container-name/ID> # remove a container
 ```

 # 硬件设备